siddiqur-54/task_documentations/OOP and Clean Coding/OOP_Clean Coding_README.md

 ### II.
 Dynamic or Run-Time Polymorphism
 Dynamic polymorphism, also known as run-time polymorphism, is achieved through method overriding.
+At runtime, the Java Virtual Machine (JVM) determines the actual object's type and invokes the appropriate overridden method.

+**Key Points:**
 - Method overriding allows a subclass to provide a specific implementation for a method that is already defined in its superclass.
 - The method in the subclass must have the same name, return type, and parameter list as the method in the superclass.
+- The actual method that gets executed is determined at runtime based on the object's actual type, not the reference type.

 - **Example**:
     ```java